mitsuhiko/lucumr/2015/4/28/unintended-affordances.rst

 the idea of riding the train without paying for it.
-Now obviously one could argue that the whole point of the gate is to prevent this from happening but there are plenty of situations in which it would be entirely legitimate to ride the train without a ticket: emergencies.
+Now obviously one could argue that the whole point of the gate is to prevent this from happening but there are plenty of situations in which it would be entirely legitimate to ride the train without a ticket.
+A good example for that are emergencies.
+You cannot really talk to a ticket gate and make your point, it's a soul-less thing.

+This is less of an issue for public transportation but it would become a bigger one for cars but cars do not (yet?) enforce laws themselves.
+There are plenty of people that are not legally allowed to drive a car under normal circumstances but should not be prevented from driving a car in emergency situations.

-When you take a very strong stance on an issue it's important to not just consider the world in which everything goes by plan.
+I'm not going to discuss whether digital enforcement is a good thing or not, more that when you take such a strong stance on an issue it's important to not just consider the situations in which everything goes by design.

 Which leads me to the concept of encrypting everything.
 There is the idea that “there is no such thing as insensitive web traffic” and that the